Giooorgiooo/Goofy-Ah-Language/README.md

 2. Start writing your program (learn the langauge below).
 3. Run the `run.py` file.

+Inside the `main.goofy` file I wrote a script that calculates all prime numbers within a range.
+You can just delete the code and start writing your own program.
 Do not rename the `main.goofy` file.

 ## How to code in goofy